Skip to content

 return dataHolder

 As it is just a holder, you may require this Lua file so that the data is persistent across the project.
 Using include would make the data local to the file you are including it in.
+See the "Additional lua files" article for more information about the differences between the two.

 Clearing data in your holder⚓︎